izhbannikov/haploR/README.md

 A list of two: (1) a data frame (res.table) wrapped to a *tibble* object and (2) a list of bad SNP IDs (bad.snp.id).
 Bad SNP ID are those IDs that were not found in 1000 Genomes Phase 1 data and, therefore, in RegulomeDB.

+Columns in a data frame (res.table):

 -   *\#chromosome*: Chromosome.
 Type: character.
 -   *coordinate*: Position.
 Type: numeric.
 -   *rsid*: RefSeq SNP ID.
 Type: character.
 -   *hits*: Contains information about chromatin structure: method and cell type.
 Type: character.
 -   *score*: Internal RegulomeDB score.
 See <http://www.regulomedb.org/help#score>.
 Type: numeric.

+Number of rows is equal or less (in case if not all SNPs were found in RegulomeDB database) to number of query SNPs.

+All the information retreived from RegulomeDB, except *hits*, are also presented in HaploReg output (`queryHaploReg(...)`).

 #### Example